barnjamin/arc3.xyz/README.md

 Intention is to build Components to validate and display any Asset type that is minted (Images, GIFS, Audio, Video, PDFs, ...) and possibly collections and fractional NFTs

+A standalone npm package to parse and validate the metadata would be nice to have.

 Also it looks meh and needs a logo

 PRs very welcome